 Why do we have franking credits in Australia?

-Franking credits were introduced to solve the sticky problem of investors being taxed twice on dividends.
-This happens because companies pay tax on any profit they earn before paying dividends to their shareholders.
+Franking credits were introduced to solve the sticky problem of ASX investors being taxed twice on dividends.
+This happens because businesses pay company tax on profits before paying dividends to their shareholders.

-In his 2012 letter to shareholders1, legendary investor Warren Buffett explained that double taxation was a big reason he elected not to pay dividends as chair of Berkshire Hathaway.
-Instead, Berkshire Hathaway returns cash to shareholders by buying back shares.
-This reduces the total number of shares outstanding and increases the value of each remaining share.
+In his 2012 letter to shareholders1, legendary investor Warren Buffett explained that double taxation was a big reason he elected not to pay dividends as chair of Berkshire Hathaway Inc. Instead, Berkshire Hathaway returns cash to shareholders through share buybacks.
+This reduces the total number of outstanding shares and increases the value of each remaining share.

-What are the tax benefits of franking credits?
+What are the tax benefits?

 Why are franking credits popular with retirees?

-We explained earlier how fully-franked dividends can provide a useful tax rebate if your marginal tax rate is below the 30% corporate tax rate.
-But for self-funded retirees with a low level of overall income (below $18,200), franking credits can be paid to them as cash refunds.
+We explained earlier how fully franked dividends could provide a helpful tax rebate if your marginal tax rate is below the 30% corporate tax rate.
+But for self-funded retirees with a low overall income (below $18,200), franking credits can be paid to them as cash refunds.